Introduction

 The U.S.-Mexico border extends 1,954 miles, spanning four states and about 26 land Ports of Entry (POEs).

-Crime & Gang Activity
+Crime and Gang Activity

-Further, extensive media coverage of a “migrant crime wave” has garnered significant attention in this 2024 election year.
+In 2023, there were more migrant border arrests than ever before, causing concern among Americans about public safety.
+Further, extensive media coverage on immigration has garnered significant attention in this 2024 election year.
 New York City Police Commissioner Caban recently claimed there is a “migrant crime wave.”
 NYC police officials announced a Bronx raid and listed a litany of crimes likely committed by migrants, including robberies by men on mopeds.
 The Federation for American Immigration Reform compiled examples of migrant crime here.

-It has been reported by the U.S. Customs and Border Protection that criminal convictions of illegal immigrants, including violent crimes, have seen a significant increase since 2020.
+The CBP states that criminal convictions of illegal immigrants, including violent crimes, have seen a significant increase since 2020.
 Assault and battery convictions among noncitizens have risen by 502.8% from 2020 to 2023, and overall arrests of noncitizen offenders have jumped by 526.2% between 2020 and 2023.

 National Security